ProfRandom/WCB-Canon/Canon Files/Planemons 2 - Habitability.md

 - **Conclusion**:
 	- Density below ~0.500⨁ means your world is likely an **iceball, a gas-rich bloater, or a crust over a subsurface ocean**.
 	- Even if mass or gravity fall within Geotic bounds, the planemon’s internal
-	- Such a world may be ontosomic, or even **parahabitable**, under exotic conditions — but its suitability for Earthlike surface biospheres is **nearly nil**.
+	- Such a world may be animotic, or even **parahabitable**, under exotic conditions — but its suitability for Earthlike surface biospheres is **nearly nil**.

 ## Above ≈ 1.500⨁
 - **Strong Indicator of Iron-Heavy Composition**